FFrelay/TheMirrorLegacy/assets/Immortal Foundations.md

 ## Way of Sword

-- Nurturing the Azure Aether
+- Nurturing the Azure Heaven